We’ve spoken to nutrition experts and dermatologists to discover which so-called skin food you need to eat to get a clear, healthy complexion

 This stress has been linked to cancer, Alzheimer’s disease, Parkinson’s disease as well as being a cause of premature ageing.

-Research into these free radicals and their impact on our skin has shown that foods which include the following ingredients are best foods for skin:
+Research into these free radicals and their impact on our skin has shown that foods which include the following ingredients are the best foods for skin.
+You can browse through the list, or click each entry in the list to jump straight to that section.

 If you’re a vegetarian, you can also get Omega 3 from nuts, seeds and plant oils.